LAStools/LAStools/bin/las2las_README.md

 ### Coordinates
 -add_attribute_to_z [n]             : add value of attribute [n] to z value
 -add_scaled_attribute_to_z [m] [n]  : scale attribute [m] value by [n] and add to z value
--auto_reoffset                      : puts a reasonable offset in the header and translates the points accordingly
+-auto_reoffset                      : puts a reasonable offset in the header and translates the points accordingly.
+Only applicable to LAS/LAZ input files
 -bin_Z_into_point_source [n]        : set point source to z/[n]
 -clamp_raw_z [min] [max]            : limit raw z values to [min] and [max]
 -clamp_z [min] [max]                : limit z values to [min] and [max]